Mr. Mouse Takes a Trip: Plot

 Mickey and Pluto first hide in a sleeping car, where Pete mistakenly intrudes on a female passenger and gets assaulted.
 Pete then stumbles into another bed where Mickey and Pluto (disguised as babies) are hiding.
 Pete apologizes for the intrusion, but quickly finds out after covering up Pluto's tail.
 Just as Mickey and Pluto think that they fooled Pete, Pete bursts in and threatens to beat them to a pulp, but sudden darkness from the train running through a tunnel allows the pair to escape, leaving Pete to beat the mattress to a pulp and experience a brief entanglement with the springs.

 Mickey and Pluto masquerade as the conductor by hiding in Pete's own coat and hat they had removed in the tunnel.
-After getting false directions from Mickey with a deep voice, Pete catches on and threatens to catch them, but ends up disturbing the female passenger again.
+After getting false directions from Mickey with a deep voice, Pete catches on and attempts to catch them again, but ends up disturbing the female passenger again.
 Pete receives another beating and, unintentionally taking the passenger's hat, gets pricked by one of her needles.
 Mickey disguises himself as an Indian chief with Pluto in his papoose, but Pete sees through their disguise after Pluto bites his hand.

 While Mickey and Pluto are next to an open window, Pluto is caught on a passing mail hook, which whisks him outside the train.
 Mickey runs after him through the train, and is just able to grab Pluto as he exits the caboose.
-Pete throws their luggage after them, and they fall to the ground from the mail hook.
+An enraged Pete orders the two to stay out as he throws their luggage after them, and they fall to the ground from the mail hook.
 Mickey then looks up at the station sign and is pleasantly surprised that they have arrived at Pomona.
+Mickey and Pluto celebrate by shaking hands.

 Voice-over footage

 Mr. Mouse Takes a Trip is unique among Disney shorts in that film footage exists of the voice-over session, which included Walt Disney and Billy Bletcher.
-According to film historian Leonard Maltin, the footage was not known to exist and only discovered (as of 2004) "not too many years ago."
+According to film historian Leonard Maltin, the footage was unknown to exist and only discovered (as of 2004) "not too many years ago".

 The black-and-white film, which is about ten minutes in length, is the only known footage of Disney performing as Mickey Mouse.
 It was included as an extra on the 1997 VHS and 2000 DVD of Fun and Fancy Free, and on the 2004 DVD release "Walt Disney Treasures: Mickey Mouse in Living Color, Volume Two" as an easter egg.

 Reception

 The Film Daily (Nov 26, 1940): "Funny Cartoon.
 The irrepressible Mickey Mouse and the equally irrepressible Pluto encounter some amusing difficulties in this short.
 Mickey sets off with Pluto to pay a visit to Pomona.
 He is promptly booted off the train because no dogs are allowed, but he circumvents this by cramming Pluto into a suitcase.
-Mickey and Pluto have lots of conductor trouble before they arrive at their destination, happily being thrown off the train just as it passes through Pomona."
+Mickey and Pluto have lots of conductor trouble before they arrive at their destination, happily being thrown off the train just as it passes through Pomona".